websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/creating-forms.md

 # Creating Forms

-The _Forms_ application allows users to create multi-field forms.
-Only authenticated users with the requisite [Process Automation Permissions](./forms-permissions-reference.md) have the ability to create forms.
-(At minimum, they should have the ability to access the _Site Administration_ menu and the _Forms_ application.)
+You can create multi-field forms with the _Forms_ application.
+Only authenticated users with the requisite [Process Automation Permissions](./forms-permissions-reference.md) can create forms.
+At minimum, they should have permission to access the _Site Administration_ menu and the _Forms_ application.)
 To learn more about DXP Roles and Permissions, see [Roles and Permissions](../../../users-and-permissions/roles_and_permissions.rst).

 ![Forms are displayed in List format by default.](./creating-forms/images/01.png)